phalcon-orphanage/docs/en/reference/di.rst

 Resolving Services
 ==================
-Obtaining a service from the container is a matter of simply calling the “get” method.
+Obtaining a service from the container is a matter of simply calling the "get" method.
 A new instance of the service will be returned:

 .. code-block:: php